 I have mentioned in another post that your comfort zone is a prison.
 That prison being Azkaban and the dementors are your ego.
 You can’t escape your prison if you don’t check your ego at the door.
 Your ego does not like change, it wants to be in control and it definitely wants things to stay the same.
 If it doesn’t what happens… your ego has a meltdown.

-Fear has an ugly way of turning us into perfectionists living in this constant fear of disapproval and that we deserve punishment. knowing this now has changed my perspective on my post the art of getting shit done, but it has taken me since writing that post to move outside of my comfort zone, outside of fear and perfectionism to see how wrong that is.
+Fear has an ugly way of turning us into perfectionists living in this constant fear of disapproval and that we deserve punishment. knowing this now has changed my perspective on my post on the art of getting shit done, but it has taken me since writing that post to move outside of my comfort zone, outside of fear and perfectionism to see how wrong that is.

 This constant fear of doing everything pushes you to the edge of being mentally and emotionally exhausted.